bartol00/genome_compression/README.md

 Note: the program does not support ambiguous nucleotides (for example: the undefined character 'N').
 If such a sequence is provided, the program will create an incomplete binary file and return an error.<br><br>

+Future ideas:
-Future ideas: adding multithreading to the compression algorithm for speed increases
+1. Adding multithreading to the compression algorithm for speed increases
+2. Adding a GUI